Community Structure Recovery and Interaction Probability Estimation for Gossip Opinion Dynamics: Numerical Simulation

 We now show the sample complexity of the community {recovery} (Theorem~\ref{thm_finitesample}) and compare the recovery step with the $k$-means, $k$-means++ \cite{arthur2006k}, and spectral clustering methods \cite{ abbe2017community}.
 This experiment considers the gossip model under Assumptions \ref{asmp_community}-\ref{asmp_stubborn_agent_structure} with $n = 400$, $n_1 = 150$, and $n_{s1} = n_{s2} = 8$.
 Let $w_s/w_d = 5$ and solve the two parameters from~\eqref{eq_ws_wd}.
-Set one of the stubborn agents in community~1 (resp. community~2) has state 1 (resp. -1), and generate the initial states of other agents from uniform distribution on $(-1,1)$.
+Let stubborn agents in community~$1$ (resp. community~$2$) have state $1$ (resp. $-1$), and generate the initial states of other agents from uniform distribution on $(-1,1)$.
 By running the algorithms for $200$ times, we obtain the relative frequency that the algorithms {recover} all community labels, defined by $p_t := (\sum\nolimits_{k=1}^N \max_{\sigma \in S_2} \{ \mathbb{I}_{\left[\sigma(\hat{\mathcal{C}}_k(i,t)) = \mathcal{C}(i), \forall i \in \mathcal{V} \right]} \})/N$, where $N=200$ and $\hat{\mathcal{C}}_k(i,t)$ is the estimate of agent~$i$'s label at time $t$ in the $k$-th run.
 After computing the time average $S^r(t)$, we use $k$-means and $k$-means++ with $k=2$ instead of Line~4 of Algorithm~\ref{alg_1}, to recover communities.
 To implement the spectral clustering method, assume that edge activation is known, and use the activation information to estimate the interaction probability matrix $W$.
-Applying spectral clustering to estimates of $W$ obtains estimates of communities.
+Applying spectral clustering to estimates of $W$ obtains community estimates.

 Fig.~\ref{fig_comp} shows that the probabilities of unsuccessful community recovery of all approaches tends to zero exponentially over time.
-The spectral clustering method performs much better than other algorithms (but its required time for the recovery is still of the same order as the other algorithms), because it directly uses interaction information.
+The spectral clustering method performs much better than other algorithms, because it directly uses interaction information, but the required time is still of the same order as the other algorithms.
 The $k$-means and $k$-means++ methods perform similarly to each other, and also similarly to Algorithm~\ref{alg_1}.
 This observation indicates that the major challenge of the considered problem is how to use agent states to recover communities without topological information.